 Natural flooring materials range from reclaimed and sustainably forested hardwoods to popular renewables like cork and bamboo.
 Shop around and you can also find laminates that are greener than the norm thanks to water-based solvents used in production and formaldehyde-free adhesives.
-Or step things up with composites of other varieties: concrete floors give a sleek, giant-tile look, and terrazzo options make the most of recycled content in colorful floors that gleam and glitter.
+Or step things up with composites of other varieties of sustainable flooring: concrete floors give a sleek, giant-tile look, and terrazzo options make the most of recycled content in colorful floors that gleam and glitter.

 Want to help the environment – your indoor environment, that is?
 Get rid of carpet where you can, and you’ll remove 90 percent of the dust mites lurking around your home.
 Also practice basic wisdom when selecting flooring for areas with high moisture, heavy foot traffic or temperature extremes – make sure the floor you choose can stand up to these rough conditions.
-With enough research, you can find a green fit for every situation.
+With enough research, you can find sustainable flooring for every situation.